FREE home access to Wiltshire Parish Records and Wills on Ancestry

 Click on this link to search the Wiltshire records and to see the full results create a free guest account.
 You only need to provide an email address and password, and accept the terms and conditions of the website.
 This "lockdown" access is temporary and only applies to the Wiltshire records.
 Access to the rest of Ancestry remains behind a paywall

-Records are documents which survive from earliest recorded times to the present day in a variety of forms.
-They were produced in the course of everyday personal, legal, business and administrative affairs, but now form a significant source of historical information for all aspects of life in Wiltshire.
-The Wiltshire and Swindon Archives was established in 1947 to preserve these records and to make them available for research.
+The Wiltshire and Swindon History Centre is home to over 800 years of history, holding records that tell the story of the county and its people since the 12th century.
+On its eight miles of shelves are stored diaries, letters, books, maps, photographs, oral histories, and more, that connect Wiltshire with local, national and international events, people and places.
+These records were produced in the course of everyday personal, legal, business and administrative affairs, and now form a significant source of historical information for all aspects of life in Wiltshire.
+The Wiltshire and Swindon Archives was established in 1947 to preserve these records and to make them available for public and academic researchers.

-We now have a comprehensive guide to first steps for family historians available on our website, giving tips on how to use online and other resources to establish connections as far back as 1837.
+We now have a comprehensive guide to first steps for family historians giving tips on how to use online and other resources to establish connections as far back as 1837.
 For more advanced researchers looking to delve further, a guide to further steps is also now available.